umberware/the-way/the-way-demos/readme.md

 Note: We support application properties with YAML format.
 See the section **Properties Configuration** and **Application Properties**.

+# Features

+    - More simple to map and use the Rest paths/methods concepts;
+    - Rest injections like: bodyParam(for put and post), pathParam, header, queryParam and others;
+    - Helpful decorators;
+    - Object injection;
+    - Class overridden (for injection);
+    - With a configuration to retrieve the properties from an application.properties.yml;
+    - And wonderful things =)

 # Fast Setup
 To use this library you only need: